Overengineering-squared/Overengineering-squared-RoboCup/README.md

 #### Victim Detection
 <p align="justify">
   The victim detection inside the evacuation zone relies on a self-trained <a href="https://docs.ultralytics.com/models/yolov8/">YoloV8</a> model.
 The model was trained on a dataset of 3145 images (available <a href="https://universe.roboflow.com/overengineering-rswji/evacuation-zone">here</a>) using <a href="https://colab.research.google.com/">Google Colab</a>.
 Together with a wide angle camera and a <a href="https://coral.ai/products/accelerator">Coral USB Accelerator</a>, the model can detect the victims with a high accuracy as well as high FPS.
-Combining everything, we can reliably complete the evacuation zone in under two minutes or in 52.36 seconds when optimized for speed ;) (see the video <a href="https://youtu.be/VQkRPGvYs4w">here</a>).
+Combining everything, we can reliably complete the evacuation zone in under two minutes or in 52.36 seconds when optimized for speed ;).
+(See the video <a href="https://youtu.be/VQkRPGvYs4w">here</a>.)
 </p>

 #### Evacuation Zone Entrance Detection